riyadshauk/riyadshauk.com/README.md

 - **Responsive**: Works seamlessly on desktop and mobile devices
 - **Photo Uploads**: Reviewers can optionally upload photos with their reviews
 - **Local SEO**: Optimized for Los Angeles area
+- **Environment Management**: Support for multiple environments with special character handling

 ## Tech Stack